How to Create & Implement an Emergency Response Plan

 What Is an Emergency Response Plan?

-Essentially, an emergency response plan is a set of standard operating procedures (SOPs) that tells people what to do in emergency situations.
+Essentially, an emergency response plan is a set of standard operating procedures (SOPs) that tell people what to do in emergency situations.
 Creating this plan ahead of time helps prevent panic and disorder, facilitates quick and efficient rescues, and ultimately saves lives.

 Examples of workplace emergencies to address include but are not limited to: